 - Be creative with finding time during the day.
 Even a brief burst of activity during a break can provide a good start.

-- Create a safe space where all students feel welcome; this is critical to drawing students into the event or activity.
+- Create a safe space where all students feel welcome.

 - Set rules and expectations for healthy competition when competition is a factor in an event or activity.

-- Make intramurals part of the school’s comprehensive healthy school plan.
+- Make intramurals part of the school’s healthy school plan.

 What strategies can I use to overcome barriers and challenges?